 Please note that the edge distortion on this example is much less prominent with brighter background (even with grey background)

 With the value 0:

 With the value 4:

 Cut-out without shadow

 Set this property off.
-At this point you will see a cut out version already, but it will probably contain some noise.
-Please note that if you use a solid color (Use Clean Plate property is off) then the noise will be less, but this is not necessarily good thing.
+At this point, you will see a cut-out version already, but it will probably contain some noise.
+Please note that if you use a solid color (Use Clean Plate property is off) then the noise will be less, but this is not necessarily a good thing.
 We can suppress this specific noise, but the edges (and semitransparent part of the subject) will be more accurate with a clean plate.

 We have to increase the Threshold property until all the dark noise will disappear, but there are a few things that we have to consider.

 The default value of the Threshold is zero and you can increase it with 0.01 steps.

 We suggest you use the White Comp Monitor Mode now.

 If you see a very dark spot with the white background that is not good, so in that case, the threshold should be increased.
 If you see big luminance fluctuation inside the shadow or background then please ignore that artifact for now.